Stowe House: Notable visitors

-In 1843 there were several visits by German royalty, with the British-born King Ernest Augustus of Hanover and his wife, Frederica of Mecklenburg-Strelitz, staying at the house.
-Later that year, both Crown Prince Johann of Saxony and Crown Prince Wilhelm of Prussia (later the first German Kaiser) would stay at Stowe.
+In 1843 there were several visits by German royalty, with the British-born Ernest Augustus, King of Hanover and his wife, Frederica of Mecklenburg-Strelitz, staying at the house.
+Later that year, both Crown Prince John of Saxony and Crown Prince Wilhelm of Prussia (later the first German Kaiser) would stay at Stowe.
 Queen Victoria and Prince Albert stayed at the house for several days in 1845.
-Due to financial problems, the family let the estate to the Comte de Paris from 1889 to 1894.
-The Comte died that year in the house; his body was laid in state in the Marble Saloon, during which period The Prince Albert Edward, Prince of Wales (the future King Edward VII), paid his respects.
+Due to financial problems, the family let the estate to the Prince Philippe, Count of Paris from 1889 to 1894.
+The Count died that year in the house; his body was laid in state in the Marble Saloon, during which period Albert Edward, Prince of Wales (the future King Edward VII), paid his respects.

-Famous non-royal visitors included: Alexander Pope, a frequent visitor from 1724 onwards, who, in 1726, visited in the company of Dean Jonathan Swift and John Gay; another writer and friend to Lord Cobham who visited in the 1720s was William Congreve; in 1730 James Thomson wrote the poem The Seasons after visiting the gardens; in 1732 Gilbert West a nephew of Lord Cobham's, wrote his poem Stowe after visiting the gardens; 1750 saw the first of eight visits by Sanderson Miller; the 1750s also saw visits by Jean-Jacques Rousseau; in 1770 Thomas Whately wrote an extensive description of the gardens; François-Joseph Bélanger visited in 1777–1778 and drew the gardens.
+Famous non-royal visitors included: Alexander Pope, a frequent visitor from 1724 onwards, who, in 1726, visited in the company of Dean Jonathan Swift and John Gay; another writer and friend to Lord Cobham who visited in the 1720s was William Congreve; in 1730 James Thomson wrote the poem The Seasons after visiting the gardens; in 1732 Gilbert West, a nephew of Lord Cobham's, wrote his poem Stowe after visiting the gardens; 1750 saw the first of eight visits by the garden designer Sanderson Miller; the 1750s also saw visits by Jean-Jacques Rousseau; in 1770 the politician Thomas Whately wrote an extensive description of the gardens; François-Joseph Bélanger visited in 1777–1778 and drew the gardens.

-In April 1786 John Adams (the future second President of the United States on tour with Thomas Jefferson—who would serve as his vice president before becoming President himself) visited Stowe and other notable houses in the area, after visiting them he wrote in his diary "Stowe, Hagley, and Blenheim, are superb; Woburn, Caversham, and the Leasowes are beautiful.
+In April 1786 John Adams (the future second president of the United States on tour with Thomas Jefferson – who would serve as his vice president before becoming president himself) visited Stowe and other notable houses in the area, after visiting them he wrote in his diary "Stowe, Hagley, and Blenheim, are superb; Woburn, Caversham, and the Leasowes are beautiful.
 Wotton is both great and elegant, though neglected".
 However, in his diary he was also damning about the means used to finance the large estates, and he did not think that the embellishments to the landscape, made by the owners of the great country houses, would suit the more rugged American countryside.
-William Crotch visited in 1805, as did Charles James Fox in the party that included the Prince Regent.
+The English composer William Crotch visited in 1805, as did Charles James Fox in the party that included the Prince Regent.